 NOTE2: Latency is a critical element but was not studied.
 Latency requirements would need to be defined.

-Widespread on device support of iaudio will accelerate

-based on above conclusions, to specify minimum performance requirements or performance objectives on immersive audio capture and example design meeting these.
+Widespread on device support of immersive audio capture functionality will accelerate the deployment of 3GPP IVAS. based on above conclusions, it is recommended to specify minimum performance requirements or performance objectives on immersive audio capture and example design meeting these.

-[may]
+[Methodology for checking the conformance of audio capture processing solutions from raw microphone signal to IVAS input may be defined]

 Original proposal from Xiaomi in S4-241443